 By doing the work and taking the time to teach students how to interact, engage, and collaborate together in their literature circles, the students will reap the reward of having reading time that is on-task, productive, and benefits all group members.
 Instead of managing groups and their behavior, I can interact with groups that are on-task and working independently because they know the expected behaviors of literature circle time.

-If you are looking for more fable scripts to enhance your work in the classroom, grab my full Aesop’s Fables Reader’s Theater pack:
+If you are looking for more fable scripts to enhance your work in the classroom, grab my full Aesop’s Fables Reader’s Theater resource: